hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Each submodule will likewise be defined by a pair of JPMS modules -- an API module and an implementation module.
-By separating the API and implementation modules, we make it possible to supply multiple implementation modules (which is useful for various testing or future maintenance tasks), and we also support circular dependencies between modules.
+By separating the API and implementation modules, we make it possible to supply multiple implementation modules (which is useful for testing or future maintenance tasks), and we also support circular dependencies between modules.

-### Initialization of the Consensus Module
+### Lifecycle of the Consensus Module

 When Execution starts, it will (at the appropriate time in its startup routine) create an instance of Consensus, and `initialize` it with appropriate arguments, which will be defined in detail in further documents.
-Critically, Consensus **does not maintain state**.
-Execution is wholly responsible for the definition and management of state.
+Critically, Consensus **does not persist state**.
+Execution is wholly responsible for the management of state.
 To start Consensus from a particular moment in time, Execution will need to initialize it with some information such as the judges of the round it wants to start from.
 It is by using this `initialize` method that Execution is able to create a Consensus instance that starts from genesis, or from a particular round.

-Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus, and create a complete new one, and `initialize` it appropriately with information from the starting round, after having downloaded data and initializing itself with the correct round.
+Likewise, if a node needs to reconnect, Execution will `destroy` the existing Consensus, and create a complete new one, and `initialize` it appropriately with information from the starting round, after having downloaded necessary data and initializing itself with the correct round.
 Reconnect therefore is the responsibility of Execution.
 Consensus does not have to consider reconnect at all.